PayString/rfcs/src/spec/payid-uri.md

    Note that both the 'acctpart' and 'host' components of a 'payid' may contain one or more dollar-sign characters.
 However, because a 'host' SHOULD also be a valid DNS domain, that portion of a 'payid' will generally not include a dollar-sign.
-Therefore, applications should always search for the last dollar-sign when attempting to parse a 'payid' URI into its two component parts.
+Therefore, applications SHOULD always search for the last dollar-sign when attempting to parse a 'payid' URI into its two component parts.